markuskimius/termwriter-py/README.md

 # screen-py

-A library to maximize the use of the screen real estate with print().
+Maximize the screen real estate with print().

 ## Motivation